Thomas Carter (sculptor)

-Thomas Carter (1702-1756) was an 18th century British sculptor.
-His nephew, also Thomas Carter (d.1795), was a sculptor who worked with him and it is hard to separate some sections of their work.
+Thomas Carter (1702-1756) was an 18th-century British sculptor.
+His nephew, also Thomas Carter (died 1795), was a sculptor who worked with him, and it is hard to separate some sections of their work.
 They specialised in ornate marble fireplaces for English country mansions.

 Life

 His was born in London in 1702.
 He had a stone yard in Shepherd Market in London.
 He mainly made chimneypieces but also did some statuary.
 Around 1729 he received a loan of £100 from Charles Jervas who had met him through a business connection.
 This permitted him to get an assistant and buy some better quality marbles.
 Through this action he employed Roubiliac, but the latter quickly found his own clients and left the business.
 Carter later moved to premises in the Parish of St George's near Hanover Square, Westminster.

 Apprentices in his yard included John Deare and Peter Matthias Van Gelder.

 He died in 1795 and John Cheere was executor of his will.

 He was married to Mary and had two daughters: Elizabeth and Ann.
 The latter was wife of Thomas Carter the Younger (her first cousin).